What is a canker sore?

 Canker sores usually begin with a burning or tingling feeling.
 They may be swollen and painful.
 Having a canker sore can make it hard to talk or eat.

-Canker sores may hurt for 7 to 10 days.
-Minor canker sores heal completely in 1 to 3 weeks, but major canker sores can take up to 6 weeks to heal.
+Canker sores may hurt for about a week.
+Minor canker sores heal in about 2 weeks, but major canker sores can take longer to heal.
 Some people get another canker sore after the first sore has healed.
 Most canker sores heal without a scar.

-If you see your doctor or dentist about the pain caused by your canker sores, he or she will do a physical exam by looking in your mouth to diagnose the canker sores.
+If you see your doctor or dentist about the pain caused by your canker sores, the doctor or dentist will do a physical exam by looking in your mouth to diagnose the canker sores.

 You do not need to see a doctor for most canker sores.
 They will get better on their own.
 There are many things you can try at home to relieve the pain caused by your canker sores: